A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Participants

 One hundred and six adults participated.
 Intervention participants (n = 70) were students enrolled in PSYC-1034 (Adult Development) at Harvard Extension School during the study semester.
 Extension School enrollment is open: no application is required, and the student body represents a broad cross-section of North American adults.
 Students registered through the standard Harvard Extension School course catalog, using the same procedures employed for any other course.
-Course materials described the course as an academic exploration of adult development theory and research.
+Course materials framed the course as an academic exploration of adult development theory and research, alongside an invitation to apply that theory reflectively to one’s own development.

 Control participants (n = 36) were drawn from four alternate online Harvard Extension School courses offered during the same semester.
 Four faculty members who taught these alternate courses announced the study on the first day of their course, and the first students who volunteered to participate were enrolled.
 Control participants completed pretest and posttest WUSCT administrations and received a modest gift card in recognition of their time.